ruppi86/oflm/Contemplative_AI_at_Femto-Scale.md

 ### 🧘 Contemplative Agency Is Possible

 The models consistently demonstrated an ability to withhold action — not due to uncertainty, but because they had learned that *non-action* could be the wisest course.
-Especially under calm conditions, both paradigms approached near-perfect adherence to the **Tystnadsmajoritet** (87.5% silence).
+Especially under calm conditions, both paradigms approached near-perfect adherence to the **Silence majority** (87.5% silence).
 This represents a radical departure from conventional LLMs, where success is typically measured by fluent verbosity.
 Here, success was defined by *appropriate restraint*.

 ---